defo-project/ech-dev-utils/README.md

   files differ
 - [runindented.sh](scripts/runindented.sh) is a bash function for indenting things (not currently used, but was, and may be again sometime)
+- [localhost-tests.sh](scripts/localhost-tests.sh) runs a couple of the localhost tests, as used (for now) in package testing - may well be enhanced soon.